 Created in 2000 on the initiative of Edouard Carmignac, Fondation Carmignac is a corporate foundation with two main focuses: an art collection of close to 300 works, and the Photojournalism Award given out annually.

 In partnership with the Fondation Carmignac, the Villa Carmignac, this exhibition space open to the public, was conceived in Porquerolles to showcase the collection and to host cultural and artistic activities.

-Édouard Carmignac spends his childhood in Peru.
-Today, the memory of flamboyant vegetation haunts the gardens of the Porquerolles site.
+Edouard Carmignac spent his childhood in Peru.
+The memory of some flamboyant plants today haunts the gardens of the Porquerolles site.

 The aspirations and energy of those years permeate the collector’s spirit and his future acquisition choices.

 The Carmignac company will later host the musicians of the day (Rolling Stones, Neil Young, Lou Reed…) whose music infuses the spirit of the collection.

 At the origin of the collection… Edouard Carmignac spends time at the Factory in New York and meets Jean-Michel Basquiat, who paints his portrait.
 The “C” in a circle that the artist paints on canvas will later inspire Carmignac’s corporate logo.

 Creation of Carmignac Gestion, a matrix company of the Foundation.

 Gerhard Richter enters the collection.

 Start of the collection with the acquisition of Gerhard Richter’s Grüner Strich (1982).
 The collection now includes six works by the German artist.